Data-Driven Influence Functions for Optimization-Based Causal Inference: Influence Functions of Stochastic Optimization Programs

-We next compute the approximation error that arises from evaluating finite differences, so long as $\eps$ is small enough to maintain the same active basis, which is empirically verifiable. \begin{proposition}[Error analysis from finite-differencing] Perturb in the direction of a generic observation $(\td{s},\td{a},\td{s}').$ Then:
+We next compute the approximation error that arises from evaluating finite differences, so long as $\eps$ is small enough to maintain the same active basis, which is empirically verifiable.
+Put simply, the analyst evaluates the functional by estimating the initial state distribution (objective coefficients) and transition probabilities (coefficient matrix coefficients) and solving the linear program.
+The analyst evaluates the perturbed distribution functional by perturbing the objective and matrix coefficients appropriately, and re-solving the linear program. \begin{proposition}[Error analysis from finite differencing] Suppose \Cref{asn-nondegeneracy}.
+Perturb in the direction of a generic observation $o=(\td{s},\td{a},\td{s}').$ Then: